-Finally, we must note that further systematic uncertainties might still play a role.
-For example, we show in Appendix B that too simple approximations in the calculation of the emission processes might alter the line emissivities, and thus the abundances we measure.
-Therefore, we cannot exclude that future improvements in the currently used spectral fitting codes could still slightly affect the measurements we report here.
-Moreover, from some aspects (e.g. Fe XVII line ratios; see de Plaa et al. 2012), small deviations have been reported in the spectral modelling of CIE plasmas using either the SPEX code, or the APEC model (based on the AtomDB code).
-In terms of abundances, the discrepancies between the two codes may bring further uncertainties, at least for RGS measurements (de Plaa et al. 2016); however, APEC is a single-temperature model, which should be avoided in this kind of analysis (Sect.
-3).
-Moreover, this lack of multi-temperature distribution for APEC makes a direct comparison between the two codes difficult.
+line emissivities, and thus the abundances we measure.
+Therefore, we cannot exclude that future improvements in the currently used spectral fitting codes could still slightly affect the measurements we report here (see also Chapter 5).
+Moreover, from some aspects (e.g. Fe XVII line ratios; see de Plaa et al. 2012), small deviations have been reported in the spectral modelling of CIE plasmas using either the SPEX code, or the apec model (based on the AtomDB code).
+In terms of abundances, the discrepancies between the two codes may bring further uncertainties, at least for RGS measurements (de Plaa et al. 2017); however, apec is a single-temperature model, which should be avoided in this kind of analysis (Sect.
+3.3).
+Moreover, this lack of multi-temperature distribution for apec makes a direct comparison between the two codes difficult.

-5. Discussion
+3.5 Discussion

 In this work, we have derived the abundances in the cores of 44 galaxy clusters, groups, and ellipticals (CHEERS), using both the EPIC and RGS instruments.
-We have shown (Fig. 2) that the abundance ratios of O/Fe, Ne/Fe, Mg/Fe, Si/Fe, S/Fe, Ar/Fe, Ca/Fe, and Ni/Fe are quite uniform over the considered ranges of temperatures in the sample (0.6-8 keV).
-These results corroborate the study of De Grandi & Molendi (2009), who also found flat trends for Si/Fe and Ni/Fe independently of the considered clusters.
-This strongly suggests that regardless of their precise nature and of their different spatial scales, the physical processes that are responsible for the enrichment of the ICM must be the same for ellipticals, galaxy groups, and galaxy clusters.
+We have shown (Fig. 3.2) that the abundance ratios of O/Fe, Ne/Fe, Mg/Fe, Si/Fe, S/Fe, Ar/Fe, Ca/Fe, and Ni/Fe are quite uniform over the considered ranges of temperatures in the sample (0.6-8 keV).
+These